 Reduce outdoor water use and promote a healthy and attractive landscape by improving watering efficiency through the installation of water-efficient irrigation hardware.

 Was your home built before 1994?
-If so, and you have not remodeled since, your home is likely equipped with inefficient water hardware.
-Stop by the Customer Service Center at 3333 Busch Road to pick up water-efficient showerheads (limit 3), bathroom aerators (limit 3), and kitchen aerator (limit 1).
+Have you not remodeled since?
+If so, your home is likely equipped with inefficient water fixtures.
+Stop by the Customer Service Center at 3333 Busch Road to pick up water-efficient shower heads (limit 3) and bathroom aerators (limit 3).

-Commercial customers can request these easy-to-use water conservation clings (non-stick) on lavatory mirrors.
-The signs help remind customers and employees to be mindful of water waste.
+Commercial customers can request these easy-to-use water conservation clings (non-stick) for lavatory mirrors.
+These signs help remind customers and employees to be mindful of water waste.
 Sign requests can be made by calling (925) 931-5515, or email: firstname.lastname@example.org.